Paddle Boarding in San Diego

 A group paddle in front of the iconic Downtown San Diego Skyline

-Another one of San Diego’s best kept secrets is Tidelands Park on Coronado Island.
-Filled with amazing bays and connected to the mainland by a 250ft high majestic bridge.
-You can launch your sup straight into the bay and paddle around the enormous bridge while taking in the million dollar view of San Diego’s high rise skyline and Baseball Stadium.
-You can continue under the bridge towards the Coronado Yacht Club and catch a glimpse of the Hotel Del.
-It’s the largest wooden hotel in the world constructed in 1888.
-You can also soak in the 50’ yachts docked along the shoreline.
-It’s a must paddle if you plan to be in the area.
+One of San Diego’s best kept secrets is Tidelands Park on Coronado Island.
+You can launch your SUP out of the bay and paddle around the enormous Coronado bridge while taking in the million-dollar view of San Diego’s high rise skyline and baseball stadium.
+When you paddle back under the bridge towards Coronado Yacht Club you will catch a glimpse of the Hotel Del — the largest wooden hotel in the world, constructed in 1888.

-Whether you are a local San Diegan or just visiting you definitely need to cross these spots off your paddling bucket list.
-Although these are our 5 favorite, there are many more amazing places to tour, practice SUP Yoga, Surf or just go for a fun leisurely paddle.
+Whether you’re a local San Diegan or visiting, you definitely need to cross these spots off your paddle board bucket list.
+Although these are our 5 favorite, there are so many more amazing places to tour, practice SUP Yoga, Surf or just go for a relaxing paddle.